jonescompneurolab/hnn/installer/ubuntu/README.md

 **Note**: these are instructions for installing the *original* version of HNN, which is **no longer actively-developed**, and only made available for scientific reproducibility.
 If you are reading this, you probably want to be using the actively-developed version, called *HNN-Core*, which is [available here](https://github.com/jonescompneurolab/hnn-core).

-These instructions were last successfully testing in April 2025, using Kubuntu 24.04.
+These instructions were last successfully testing in September 2025, using Kubuntu 24.04 and Linux Mint 21.2 Cinnamon.

 ## 1) Install system packages